Spring Salad Recipe with Spice-Rubbed Salmon

 Spring inspires me to start making fresh and flavorful salads.
 This is one of my favorites, spring salad with spice-rubbed salmon!

-This recipe is a great way to incorporate some of the best seasonal ingredients like grilled corn, carrots, cabbage, avocado, tomatoes, and mushrooms together with a simple spice-rubbed salmon to create a tasty and healthy meal.
+This recipe incorporates some of the best seasonal ingredients, such as grilled corn, carrots, cabbage, avocado, tomatoes, mushrooms, and a simple spice-rubbed salmon, to create a tasty and healthy meal.
+It’s the perfect salad to “eat the rainbow.”

 Spring Salad Recipe with Spice-Rubbed Salmon, mixed greens, tomatoes, avocados, cabbage, carrots, corn, and cilantro dressing.